Demeterio/Mod-Update-Checker_registry/README.md

 4. review the example entries;
 5. fork the repository;
 6. create a branch for the entry;
-7. commit the completed JSON file;
+7. add the completed JSON file under `entries/`;
+8. commit the entry;
-8. open a Pull Request.
+9. open a Pull Request against `main`.

 Proposed changes can be reviewed publicly on the [Pull Requests page](https://github.com/Demeterio/Mod-Update-Checker_registry/pulls).

 All submissions must pass automated schema and content validation before they can be merged.
+Passing automated validation does not guarantee acceptance; registry entries also require maintainer review.

 ## Generated files